Have you ever wondered how to can tomatoes? Everything you need to know with step by step directions for how to preserve your homegrown tomatoes.

 - Don't use tomatoes from dead or frost killed vines.

 - Lemon juice - Needed to make certain the acid level is high enough in the tomatoes.
 If the level is too low, it isn't safe to can using a hot water bath method.
 This is one of the few times I recommend using bottled lemon juice.
-The acidity level of bottle lemon juice is consistent.
+The acidity level of bottled lemon juice is consistent.

 - Salt - Adding salt is optional and I usually don't add it to my canned tomatoes.
-If you do add salt, make certain your are using canning salt and not regular table salt.
+If you do add salt, make certain you are using canning salt and not regular table salt.

 How many tomatoes do I need?